 I like dreaming, but avidly prefer making them a reality.
 Who doesn’t, right?
 So that teenage year dream became a pretty big wish.
 I started to visualize myself going to Africa, living in a local community and working with people to help the ones who can benefit from my experience.
 This felt so meaningful, rewarding and impactful.
 So not like working in a corporate soldier army.

 Usually I am quite bold and fast in my decision making.
 This time however I hesitated for a while to make that final step towards going after my dream.
 Yes, I had lots of fears and doubts.
 Yes, I needed some encouragement, help and an overall credible confirmation that I was not going insane.
 I talked to my boyfriend and a few close friends.
 They supported the idea.
 I didn’t dare to talk to my parents, which I regret in hindsight.
 I thought my mum would start panicking.
 You know, mums are generally quite sensitive and worrying creatures.
-Oh, and of course I didn’t dare to talk to my boss or colleagues.
-I didn’t expect much understanding there.

 Slowly I was getting more and more comfortable with the idea of quitting my corporate career, but there was still a missing piece of the puzzle.
 The final confirmation came from someone whom I trust.
 Someone with an outside perspective and without a close private relationship.